streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 ## Statefulness of widgets

-As long as the defining parameters of a widget remain the same and that widget is continuously rendered on the frontend, then it will be stateful.
+As long as the defining parameters of a widget remain the same and that widget is continuously rendered on the frontend, then it will be stateful and remember user input.

 ### Changing parameters of a widget will reset it